Step-by-Step Guide

 1. Publish your learning opportunities data in one of the supported formats (see Data Exchange Specification):

 2. Configure authentication if needed: even though course data is public in nature, you can prevent others from accessing the data you make available to the QualityLink aggregator.
-This can be based on whitelisting an IP address or by providing an encrypted secret in the manifest file.
+This can be done in two ways:

 3. Create a manifest file: this is a JSON or YAML file that indicates the type and location of your data source.
 You can also configure how frequently your data will be refreshed and whether any authentication is necessary.
-See Data Source Discovery Specification
+See the Data Source Discovery Specification or use our Manifest Creator tool (beta).

-4. Check your domain search order: go to the QualityLink dashboard and review the domain search order for your institution.
-You will need to place/link the manifest file under/from one of these domains:
+4. Publish the manifest file: go to the QualityLink dashboard and review the domain search order for your institution.
+You will need to place/link the manifest file under a known official domain of your institution.
+You have two options:

 https://YOUR.DOMAIN/.well-known/quality-link-manifest